talha-khalid-qureshi/Image-Captioning/Text_to_Image/README.md

 ```
 $ python predict.py --path /path/to/image --v v2  // You can choose between v1, v2, v3 [default is v3]
 ```

-# License
-CATR is released under the Apache 2.0 license.
-Please see the [LICENSE](LICENSE) file for more information.